 "What boy?"
 Ti Marto said.
 He continues to tell us what went on.
-"He did not know that there were three children involved, and as he had sent for only one, I pretended that I did not know what he meant.
+"He did not know that I did not know what he meant.
 'It's six miles from here to our village,' I told him, 'and the children can't walk that distance.
 They can't even stay on a donkey' (Lucia had fallen from the donkey three times on the journey).
 I had a mind to tell him some more things; imagine, the children so small wanted in court!